grzesiek-galezowski/tdd-ebook/manuscript/190_Why_do_we_need_composability.md

 So, at least conceptually, as soon as we know the alarm kind, we already know which set of behaviors (represented as a row in the above table) it needs.
 We could just decide the alarm kind once and associate the right set of behaviors with the data structure.
 Then, we would not have to query the alarm kind in few places as we did, but instead, we could say: "execute triggering behavior from the set of behaviors associated with this alarm, whatever it is".

-Unfortunately, procedural programming does not let us bind behaviors with data.
+Unfortunately, procedural programming does not let's bind behaviors with data.
 As a matter of fact, the whole paradigm of procedural programming is about separating behaviors and data!
 Well, honestly, they had some answers to those concerns, but these answers were mostly awkward (for